terikon/kendo-pouchdb/README.md

 # Use

-The library creates **kendo.data.PouchableDataSource** object, that acts like casual kendo.data.DataSource, but can also be of "pouchdb" type.
+The library adds **kendo.data.PouchableDataSource** object to Kendo, that acts like casual kendo.data.DataSource, but can also be of "pouchdb" type.

-Create pouchdb datasource:
+You create pouchdb datasource like this:

 ```js
 var dataSource = new kendo.data.PouchableDataSource({